How do I apply for a place in Highbury Quadrant Nursery?

 Funding – Please look at our Childcare Funding page which has information on Islington Council’s funding policy and changes for the coming academic year as well as government information about support you can get with childcare funding.

-Below is a table explaining the 3 intakes during the Nursery year.
+The 3 intakes during the Nursery year:

 |Start date for your child||When will you be contacted by the Nursery Teacher|